Wisconsin glaciation: Continental ice sheets

+Laurentide ice sheet

-Cordilleran Ice Sheet
+Cordilleran ice sheet

-The Cordilleran Ice Sheet has left remnants throughout the Northern Rocky Mountains.
-Unlike the other two ice sheets, this one is mountain based covering British Columbia and reaching into northern Washington State and Montana.
-The Cordilleran Ice Sheet has more of an Alpine style of many glaciers merged into a whole.
+The Cordilleran Ice Sheet has left remnants throughout the Northern Rocky Mountains, covering British Columbia and reaching into northern Washington State and Montana.
+The Cordilleran ice sheet has more of an Alpine style of many glaciers merged into a whole.
 The striations made by the ice field in moving over the bedrock show that it moved principally to the west through the passes of the coast range.

+Innuitian ice sheet

+The Innuitian ice sheet was centered on the Queen Elizabeth Islands.

 Formation of proglacial and prehistoric lakes

 Whenever the ice sheet melted from the north at a moraine, water would begin to pond in the divide between a moraine and the ice front.
 The ice would act as a dam as water could not drain through the ice sheet, which in the Wisconsin period covered most of the proglacial river valleys.
 Numerous small, isolated water bodies formed between the moraine and the ice front.
 As the ice sheet would continue to melt and recede northward, these ponds combined into proglacial lakes.
 In areas without an available outlet, the water levels would either continue to rise until reaching one or more low spots along the rim of a moraine, or the ice sheet would retreat, opening access to a lower portion of the moraine.
 Multiple outlets could form through low spots too until one would become dominant after erosion lowered both the outlet and lake surface.